DavidHe1127/Mr.He_HandBook/backend/graphql.md

         }
     }
     ```
     Input value will be transformed to AST which is then served as input to the function.
-Parsed value needs to be returned as a result
+Parsed value needs to be returned as a result.
   * `parseValue` - called when input value is fed through JSON:
       ```graphql
       query ($howMany: YourCustomType) {